GautamBatta73/Heritage-College-PEA/3rdYear/README.md

        engage and interact with clients to gather requirements, present the outcome and validate their work through user acceptance testing.
 #### 4. Advanced Topics in Computer Science I
       This course focused on code efficiency, robustness, refactoring and maintainability.
-We perform code reviews andlearned to critique others’ code.
+We perform code reviews and learned to critique others’ code.
 We learned to use Python to solve a variety of computer-based problems and perform data analysis operations.
 I also complete a research assignment on a topic in Computer Science, with mine being on "DNA Data Storage".
 <br>